 Global organisations (including the World Bank, the International Red Cross and Arup) will join us at UCL to present real-world problems, for which you will design solutions.
 During the fortnight, you will be provided with a programme of themed lectures, training workshops and group work, that move through themes of sustainability, equality and collaboration.
 You'll have a chance to interact with leaders from, and tackle problems provided by, some of the world's most international employers of engineers.

 Students also choose a minor stream that allows them to gain a grounding in another engineering or relevant discipline or an interdisciplinary topic by offering a coherent set of three 0.5 course-unit modules allowing an introduction to a field as well as a opportunity to cover an interdisciplinary topic to reasonable depth.
-Information on minors can be found here.
+Find out more about the available Integrated Engineering Programme Minors.

 Subjects Mathematics required